image

 So, what happens when your life’s certainties become uncertain?

 When unexpected life events happen – those that really shake our reality like the loss of a loved one, a job, an accident or life shock – we are faced with a fundamental truth.
 Life is uncertain.
 Life is unpredictable.
-There is suffering.
+There is suffering and loss.
 Some things happen that are outside of our control.
 Often, this is when people turn to spiritual traditions, teachers or healers to make sense of what has happened, or to come to some sense of peace with it.
 When answers or meaning can no longer be found in our usual day-to-day paradigm.

 Fear: the importance of dealing with uncertainty